Bucket List experiences on Scotland’s Railway

 Glenfinnan Viaduct

-One of the best things about travelling by train is that you can reach areas that other modes of transport can’t, often giving views that you wouldn’t get anywhere else.
-You don’t even have to be travelling remotely to enjoy unrivalled views.
-The routes between Scotland’s seven cities are all really scenic.
+One of the best things about travelling by train is that you can reach areas that other modes of transport can’t, often giving views that you wouldn’t get any other way You don’t even have to be travelling remotely to enjoy unrivalled views.
+The routes between Scotland’s eight cities are all really scenic.

 Here are a few of our favourite stretches: